proofgov/ProofsGoToSpec/README.md

    > optionally - Restart SublimeText
 4. Package Control: List Packages -> PROOFsGoToSpec should exist.

+## Preferences

+Preferences -> Package Settings > ProofsGoToSpec > Settings
-By default, specs are assumed to live in "/spec", but if you have a nonstandard location, you can override with the "go_to_spec_directory" setting in your preferences.
+By default, specs are assumed to live in "/spec", but if you have a nonstandard location, you can override current setting in your preferences.

-If you have Javascript files they will live in "/test", which you can override with "got_to_js_test_directory" setting in your preferences.
+If you have Javascript files they will live in "/test", which you can override in your preferences.
 The path is also slightly mangled "/javascript/" becomes "/js/".
 Vue files are supported with the same style as JS files.

+If you have Python files they will live in "/tests".

 ## Usage

 - Run from menu > Goto > PROOF's Go to Spec
-- Default key binding is command + shift + y
+- Default key binding is `command + shift + y`
 - Or run from command palette `PROOF's Go to Spec`

 ## Dev